smcconaha/tic-tac-toe/pseudo.md

 ---
 # START

-create blank board and reset button, potentially whose turn it is player X is the active player
+create header(tic-tac-toe), blank board (boardState array blank), reset button and potentially whose turn it is.  gameActive is true, playerTurn is set to X

+IF player clicks gameReset button
+*FUNCTION* - gameReset()
+*ENDFUNCTION*
+    THEN boardState is cleared to blank array, game active is TRUE,

+ELSE

+player X is the active player
     FIRST TURN
         player X clicks tile from index 0 - index 8 of state array